 Have you ever seen a waterfall famous not for its height, but for it’s length?

-Los Saltos del Mocona, or the Mocona Falls, in Argentina, runs parallel with the river for nearly three kilometers, making them a truly unique geographical formation.
-The water from one half of the river pours down into the lower half.
+Los Saltos del Mocona, or the Mocona Falls, in Argentina, run parallel with the river for nearly three kilometers, making them a truly unique geographical formation.

 The indigenous Guarani people named these powerful falls Mocona, which translates to “that which swallows everything.”